Home Collections List of Top Banking Mutual Funds in India for 2026

 Aditya Birla Sun Life Banking & Financial Services Fund

-This scheme seeks to generate long-term wealth for investors by investing majorly in equity and related instruments of companies in the banking and financial services space.
-It aims to benefit from the structural growth and reform-driven opportunities in the sector.
+This scheme invests majorly in equity and related instruments of banking and financial services companies to generate long-term wealth.
+It taps into structural growth and reform-driven opportunities in the sector.

 ICICI Prudential Banking and Financial Services Fund

-Targeting long-term capital appreciation, this fund focuses on companies involved in banking and financial services.
-Among the best banking funds, the strategy leans towards tapping into the potential of India’s evolving financial sector through focused equity investments.
+This fund targets long-term capital appreciation by focusing on banking and financial services companies.
+Among the best banking funds, it taps into India’s evolving financial sector through focused equity investments.

 How to Invest in Banking Sector Mutual Funds?